By the end of this section, you will be able to:

 Because Einstein was able to clearly define how measurements are made (some involve light) and because the speed of light is the same for all observers, the outcomes are spectacularly unexpected.
 Time varies with observer, energy is stored as increased mass, and more surprises await.

-Try the new "Ladybug Motion 2D" simulation for the latest updated version.
+Try the "Ladybug Motion 2D" simulation.
 Learn about position, velocity, and acceleration vectors.
 Move the ball with the mouse or let the simulation move the ball in four types of motion (2 types of linear, simple harmonic, circle).
-Click to open media in new browser.